BxObs Assessment Assistant Applet

 Prototyping and Testing

+I used adjustable components to build wireframes for each screen in the design before prototyping.
 The prototype includes the most common observation methods used by psychology specialists.

 Antecedent Behavior Consequence (ABC) Observation Tool